cassandrale179/uicollectionview-basics/README.md

 - To determine the x-position of the current Time Indicator Line:
   - Let timeAtFront be the most recent time in a set time interval that the tv guide shows
   - Distance of the currentTimeIndicatorLine will be proportional to the length of time between the current time and the timeAtFront
-   - Multiply by a standard cell width (ex. if the set time interval is 30 min, then maybe the standard cell width for 30 min is 400px) to get the relative x position of the timeIndicatorLine on the collectionView
+   - Multiply by a standard cell width (ex. if time interval is 30 min, then standard cell width is 400px) to get the relative x position of the timeIndicatorLine on the collectionView
-   - To make this line span the entire collectionView across all of the channels, let its starting y be near the top of the screen and the ending y position be at the bottom of the collectionView
+   - To span the line across collectionView across all of the channels, let its starting y be top of screen and ending y at bottom of collectionView.
 ```objective-c
 else if([kind isEqualToString:timeIndicatorKind]){
     CGFloat cellStandardWidth = 400;